Close

 Your Heart Matters

 Recognizing the warning signs of a heart attack is crucial for timely intervention and can mean the difference between life and death.
-This article will delve into common warning signs of a heart attack and heart conditions, discuss dietary choices for heart health and examine various treatment options like Vyndamax, a medication used to treat transthyretin amyloid cardiomyopathy (ATTR-CM).
+It's important to know the warning signs of a heart attack and heart conditions, and various treatment options like Vyndamax, a medication used to treat transthyretin amyloid cardiomyopathy (ATTR-CM).
 It works by stabilizing the transthyretin protein to slow down the progression of the disease and improve symptoms in patients with ATTR-CM.
+Learn more about heart attacks below.

 Warning Signs of a Heart Attack